When Is Civil War Reasonable? | With Jack Murphy & Chase Geiser

 It's a critical time.

-They're both been on tour all summer long, all over the country, all over North America, as a matter of fact, playing and and competing in national tournaments, national regattas, placing, making honors, like really even exceeding any wildest dream I ever had for my kids and their athletic uh prowess.
+They're both been on tour all summer long, all over the country, all over North America, as a matter of fact, playing and competing in national tournaments, national regattas, placing, making honors, like really even exceeding any wildest dream I ever had for my kids and their athletic prowess.

-Like it's it's blowing my mind.
+Like it's blowing my mind.

 We've been on the road all summer long.

-Um, you know, I got an oil change at the beginning of the summer and halfway through.
+You know, I got an oil change at the beginning of the summer and halfway through, it was like, time for another oil change.

-That's how that's how much we've been driving.
+That's how much we've been driving.

-It's complicated and competitive, complicated, competitive.
+It is complicated and competitive.

-There's all kinds of weird arcane rules, there's a million different things to consider, there's a million different things to learn.
+There's a million different things to learn.

-Um I've been helping them with social media as well, teaching them how to do that.
+I've been helping them with social media as well, teaching them how to do that.

-And so I have been I've been totally obsessed with that.
+And so I have been, I've been totally obsessed with that.

 It's coming up in September, and I'm really excited about it.

-What it is is it's a four-day event in Michigan where if you've ever seen the show Homestead Rescue, we are going to uh one of our our brothers' uh farms that he took over the family farm from his ailing in-laws who were sick, and uh we're going to help him build his fences and pens and some goat sheds and get it stocked with livestock, and uh the guys are gonna come and learn basic carpentry skills.
+What it is, is it's a four-day event in Michigan where if you've ever seen the show Homestead Rescue, we are going to one of our brother's farms that he took over the family farm from his ailing in-laws who were sick.

 And so we've got about 30 guys that are coming.